Irsina: Festival of Saint Eufemia, (14 – 17 September)

 The festival of Saint Eufemia is the oldest and most poignant tradition of Irsina.
 It is an annual event from 14–17 September with the most important day being the 16th, when a procession of representatives from the civil and military authorities, together with the Festival Committee, enter the Cathedral and deliver the keys of the town to the bishop.
-The subsequent handing over of these keys from the bishop to the custodian of Irsina, Saint Eufemia, is always a moving moment for the crowds.

 A long street procession then takes place where faithful followers of Saint Eufemia carry an image of the Saint, the relic of her arm and the icon of Saint Mary of the Divine Providence (Maria S.S.
 Madre della Divina Provvidenza) to the streets of Irsina.
 The celebrations continue with fireworks displays, brass band concerts and marches, street lighting and on the last day, a pop concert.

+Gio: Maria Trabaci Festival

+In 2025, the first edition of Giovanni Maria Trabaci Festival, celebrating the life and work of the composer born in the town around 1580, took place, with lectures and early music concerts by the harpist Mara Galassi and harpsichordist Aleksander Mocek, as well as workshops in painting.